The World How Wide

 We documented the creative process throughout, and hope you’ll enjoy reading more below.

-The premiere of The World How Wide took place on Friday 11 December, preceded by a pre-recorded pre-concert talk.
-Both films will remain online to watch on demand.
-We hope you enjoy them.
+The premiere of The World How Wide took place on Friday 11 December 2020, preceded by a pre-recorded pre-concert talk.
+The film has since been viewed over 310k times across the world.

 Royal Northern Sinfonia string quartet

 Rehearsing and recording at Sage Gateshead, Thursday 5 November

 In November a string quartet from Royal Northern Sinfonia (Tristan, Gaelle-Anne, Mike and Dan) got together at Sage Gateshead to rehearse and record their parts for our digital commission.